chipster/chipster-openshift/k3s/tls.md

 ## Get a staging certificate

-First, we'll configure cert-manager to use the Let's encrypt stagin environment.
+First, we'll configure cert-manager to use the Let's encrypt staging environment.
 Add this to your `~/values.yaml` file.
 Replace `EMAIL_ADDRESS` with the address where you want to receive certificate expiration notifications, in case something goes wrong with the automatic certificate renewal.

 ```yaml
 tls: